Sean Wilken KC

 Tel: +44 (0)20 7544 2600

-Sean Wilken QC has practised in high profile, complex, international and domestic litigation for over 20 years.
+Sean Wilken KC has practised in high profile, complex, international and domestic litigation for over 20 years.
 His caseload has included: the major litigation arising from the 1990’s UK domestic property collapse; the consequences of 9/11 and 7/7 domestically and internationally; the international consequences of the 2008 collapse; as well as various international, environmental and commercial crises.
 He has advised and acted in major disputes dealing with practical and legal ramifications of disease outbreaks; toxic spills; terrorist incidents; local and international lockdowns and no fly orders.
 He acted in one of the most recent large scale force majeure disputes before the English Courts dealing the impact of border disputes on charterparties.
 Since March 2020, Sean has been advising and acting for various companies and bodies on the legal impacts of SARS-CoV-2 – including the application of the Coronavirus Act and the Regulations, the various forms of Guidance as well as associated contract, frustration and force majeure, financing, insurance and supply chain issues.
 He has also been involved in advising and acting in relation to numerous issues relating to cladding and PFI disputes.
 Most recently, Sean has been advising multinationals and other Ukrainian entities on public international and domestic law issues including: sanctions (UK and international), asset freezing, the law of war, impunity and associated legal remedies and recoveries.
 He is also an advocate/advisor to the Ukraine Justice Association.

 He has detailed experience resolving or litigating disputes in the financial; energy; infrastructure; insurance; commodities and construction sectors.
 His extensive domestic caseload ranges from North Sea energy disputes; to large scale PFI Projects (M6 Toll Road; Olympics infrastructure; the National Programme for Infrastructure in IT; numerous schools, hospitals, roads, prisons and light rail systems); to the application of UN sanctions in domestic law; to RIPA; to high value property developments in the UK; to the 2012 Olympics; to national security and telecoms issues.